Prag8855/aab/content/guides/residence-permit.md

 - [ ] **Cash, Visa, Mastercard or [[Girocard]]**
     You must pay the application fee.
 You must sometimes pay later, when you pick up your residence permit.
 This fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.
 - [ ] **Other required documents**
-    In your appointment invitation, the *Ausländerbehörde* might ask for more documents.
+    Read the email carefully.
+The *Ausländerbehörde* might ask you to bring more documents.
 - [ ] **Your family**
     If you apply for family reunion visas, or for residence permanent residence for a spouse, your family must come with you.[^38]
 - [ ] **A translator** (optional)